We thank all of our supporters for your support letters, best wishes, and for speaking up to show you care.

-For over 15 years, AFHA has worked for conservation and community
+For over 15 years, the AFHA worked for conservation and community

 development in our 18-county region.
-AFHA conserves, develops, interprets and
+AFHA conserved, developed, interpreted and

 benefiting communities and the environment throughout the highlands of West

 Virginia and western Maryland.

 AFHA began seeking National Heritage Area (NHA) designation with the approval of our Feasibility Study by the National Park Service in 2006.
 For the study, more than 150 different private, government and non-profit agencies as well as individuals wrote in support (see list of letters HERE) of this designation.